Ayush-More/job_portal/REDESIGN_COMPLETE.md

 ## 🎉 Final Notes

-The JobPortal Pro redesign represents a complete transformation from a basic interface to a modern, vibrant, professional platform.
+The Ittihad Placement redesign represents a complete transformation from a basic interface to a modern, vibrant, professional platform.
 Every element has been carefully refined to create a cohesive, engaging, and impressive user experience.

 The design system is fully documented and ready for future expansion.
 New features can be quickly added while maintaining design consistency and quality.